mquandalle/meteor-jade/README.md

 ### Implementation

-This package use the Jade lexer to define the grammar, we just add a few customs rules for the components managment.
-Then we use the Jade parser which returns a syntax tree that we adapt to make it compatible with the Meteor format.
-We finally rely on the Spacebars compiler to generate the javascript code.
+This package use the Jade lexer to define the grammar, we just add a few customs rules specifics to the Meteor components model.
+Then we use the Jade parser which returns a syntax tree that we transform to make it compatible with the Meteor format.
+We finally rely on the Spacebars compiler to generate the JavaScript code sent to the client.

 Everything is executed at bundle time.

-### Donations
+### License

 This code is published under the [MIT license](LICENSE).

+### Tips

-If you want to buy me a beer, I proudly accept bitcoin donations:
+If you want to buy me a beer, I proudly accept bitcoin tips:
 [1Jade7Fscsx2bF13iFVVFvcSUhe7eLJgSy](https://blockchain.info/address/1Jade7Fscsx2bF13iFVVFvcSUhe7eLJgSy)